-(iv) The breastfeeding of a child shall not be considered Obscene in any circumstance.

-Sexually oriented merchandise means any merchandise which graphically depicts or describes human or animal sexual activities or bodily organs.
-This shall include any depiction or description, by pictorial representation or language, of any sexual intercourse; masturbation; sadomasochistic abuse; sexual penetration with an inanimate object; sodomy; bestiality; uncovered genitals, buttocks, or female breast; defecation or urination; covered genitals in an obvious state of sexual stimulation or arousal; or the fondling or other erotic touching of genitals, the pubic region, buttocks or female breasts.
+- (iv) The breastfeeding of a child shall not be considered Obscene in any circumstance. - Sexually oriented merchandise means any merchandise which graphically depicts or describes human or animal sexual activities or bodily organs.
+This shall include any depiction or description, by pictorial representation or language, of any sexual intercourse; masturbation; sadomasochistic abuse; sexual penetration with an inanimate object; sodomy; bestiality; uncovered genitals, buttocks, or female breast; defecation or urination; covered genitals in an obvious state of sexual stimulation or arousal; or the fondling or other erotic touching of genitals, the public region, buttocks or female breasts. - Vulgar material means any grossly offensive language or pictorial representations of words printed on merchandise that is considered a public nuisance.
+Vulgar language includes words or expressions that are used to denigrate and insult one's racial or ethnic background, gender or sexual orientation.
+Vulgar material can also portray sexual or excretory organs or activities in a way that is patently offensive but does not meet the definition for obscenity.

 These definitions are derived from Ch.
-847 of Florida Statutes.
+847 of Florida Statutes, with guidance from the Federal Communications Commission (FCC).

 It is important to note that this ordinance does not and cannot regulate pure verbal speech such as vulgar or profane speech, which is equally prevalent in storefronts.
-However, there are some instances that "hate speech" can be penalized as an enhancement, but on a state level.
+However, there are some instances that "hate speech" can be penalized as an enhancement, or when it incites violence but on a state level.
 That being said in 1989, several Duval merchants sued a t-shirt sop on Duval St. for profane, vulgar, and obscene materials that were displayed in the storefront.
-Judge Lester granted an injunction in 89-935-CA-11 and forced the storeowner to remove the materials from public view and forced the store owner to display a sign warning patrons of the materials
+Judge Lester granted an injunction in 89-935-CA-11 and forced the storeowner to remove the materials from public view and forced the store owner to display a sign warning patrons of the materials.